-Securities registered pursuant to Section 12(b) of the Act: Common Stock New York Stock Exchange, Inc. Title of each class Name of exchange on which registered Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined d in Rule 405 of the Securities Act. ☐ Yes ☒ No Indicate by check mark if the registrant is not required to file reports pursuant to So ection 13 or Section 15(d) of the Act. □ Yes ☒ No Indicate by check mark whether the Registrant (1) has filed all reports required to preceding 12 months (or for such shorter period that the registrant was required to days. ⊠ Yes □ No be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the file such reports), and (2) has been subject to such filing requirements for the past 90 Indicate by check mark whether the registrant has submitted electronically and possubmitted and posted pursuant to Rule 405 of Regulation S-T ($\S 232.405$ of this chawas required to submit and post such files). \boxtimes Yes \square No sted on its corporate Web site, if any, every Interactive Data File required to be apter) during the preceding 12 months (or for such shorter period that the registrant Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Registrant's knowledge, in definitive proxy or information statements incorporated egulation S-K is not contained herein, and will not be contained, to the best of by reference in Part III of this Form 10-K or any amendment to this Form 10-K. Indicate by check mark whether the registrant is a large accelerated filer, an accele of "large accelerated filer," "accelerated filer" and "smaller reporting company" in erated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions a Rule 12b-2 of the Exchange Act.
-Large accelerated filer ⊠ Accelerated filer □ Non-accelerated filer □ Smaller reporting company □ Indicate by check mark whether the registrant is a shell company (as defined in Ru ıle 12b-2 of the Act) □ Yes ⊠ No

-The aggregate market value of 16,839,117 shares of common stock held by non-affiliates of the registrant was: \$717,683,187 as of March 31, 2013, based on the closing stock price on that date.
-Shares of common stock held by each officer and director and by each person or group who owns 10% or more of the outstanding common stock have been excluded in that such persons or groups may be deemed to be affiliates.
-This determination of affiliate status is not necessarily a conclusive determination for other purposes.

-Number of shares of common stock outstanding as of December 2, 2013 including shares held by affiliates is: 26,784,025 (after deducting 8,945,300 shares held as treasury stock).
+Securities registered pursuant to Section 12(b) of the Act: Common Stock New York Stock Exchange, Inc. Title of each class Name of exchange on which registered Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasone d issuer, as defined in Rule 405 of the Securities Act. ☐ Yes ☒ No Indicate by check mark whether the Registrant (1) has filed all re ports pursuant to Section 13 or Section 15(d) of the Act. $\square$ Yes $\boxtimes$ No eports required to be filed by Section 13 or 15(d) of the Securities ach shorter period that the registrant was required to file such reports), 90 days. $\boxtimes$ Yes $\square$ No preceding 12 months (or for such shorter period that the registrar nt to Rule 405 of Regulation S-T ( $\S232.405$ of this chapter) during the nt was required to submit and post such files). $\boxtimes$ Yes $\square$ No at to Item 405 of Regulation S-K is not contained herein, and will not proxy or information statements incorporated by reference in Part III ted filer, an accelerated filer, a non-accelerated filer, or a smaller r," "accelerated filer" and "smaller reporting company" in Rule 12b-2 Large accelerated filer ⊠ Accelerated filer □ Non-accelerated filer □ Smaller reporting company □ Indicate by check mark whether the registrant is a shell company y (as defined in Rule 12b-2 of the Act) ☐ Yes ☒ No March 31, 2014, based on the closing stock price on that date.
+Sl person or group who owns 10% or more of the outstanding complement to be affiliates.
+This determination of affiliate status is not set the control of affiliate. • • • • • • • • • • • • • • • • • • • • Number of shares of common stock outstanding as of November deducting 8,945,300 shares held as treasury stock). r 6, 2014 including shares held by affiliates is: 26,860,299 (after